Maanlicht91/Maanlicht91/README.md

 - 👋 Hi, I’m @Maanlicht91
 - 👀 I’m interested in coding
 - 🌱 I have learnt HTML, CSS(sass,tailwind), JavaScript and NodeJS/Express with MongoDB
-- 🌱 I am currently learning ReactJs
+- 🌱 I am currently learning React
 - 💞️ I’m looking to collaborate on projetcs
 - 📫 How to reach me by my mail: aynurdemir1991@hotmail.com